mhd-dot-jpg/dissertation/README.md

-A light propagation volumes implementation my Master's in Computer Science dissertation.
+A light propagation volumes implementation for my Master's in Computer Science dissertation.

 ![Render](render.png)